intel/llvm/sycl/doc/design/VirtualFunctions.md

     // When an object of a polymorphic class is created, its vtable is filled
     // with pointer to virtual member functions.
 However, we don't always know
     // features supported by a target device (in case of JIT) and therefore
-    // can't decide whether both 'foo' and 'bar' should be both included in the
+    // can't decide whether both 'foo' and 'bar' should be included in the
     // resulting device image - the decision must be made at runtime when we
     // know the target device.
     new (Obj) Base;
   });

-  // The same binary produced by thy sycl compiler should correctly work on both
+  // The same binary produced by a sycl compiler should correctly work on both
   // devices with and without support for 'fp64' aspect.
   Q.single_task<Use>(syclext::properties{syclext::calls_indirectly<>}, [=] {
     Obj->foo();